kauri-io/Content/ZeppelinOS/Mainnet.md

 ```

 You can now push to the mainnet.

 `$ zos push --network mainnet`

 That's it!!
 Your contract is now published to the mainnet.
-If we were to use this with our other tutorials we simply would switch our commands from local to mainnet.
-As well we wouldn't use ganache since it was our local development platform.
+In our Deploying & Upgrading tutorial we would still follow all the same steps because it is good practice to test your contracts, but after we are finished testing we would use the above command to push it to the mainnet.
+We would then change the update command to `$ zos update FirstContract --network mainnet`.

 Documentation: